 After an introductory session students form groups, each of which works on a major IT project for the semester.
 Projects will refine and deepen the knowledge and skills acquired by students in the BIT Core courses and also in courses that have formed their major.
 Students also complete an individual task within the course on a topic related directly to their major.
 Students are encouraged to find and develop real projects with industry partners.
 The written project reports and documentation are complemented with an oral presentation and regular project group meetings.

-|Objectives||On completion of this course students will have:|
+On successful completion of the course students will be able to:

 1. Deepened their knowledge in IT generally, and their major specifically.

 2. Worked as a part of a team to achieve a multi-faceted set of outcomes in a realistic business environment.

 3. Encountered scheduling and scope issues that they needed to manage using professional project management techniques.